Open-MSS/MSS/docs/help.rst

 Help
 ====

-Some videos about the Mission Support System Colaboration Platform
+Some videos about the Mission Support System Collaboration Platform

 MSCOLAB